OndrejZamazal/ComplexOntologyMatching-SEMANTiCS2024/experiment.md

 ### The evaluation

-We asked LLM to decide whether the sentences are TRUE, PROBABLY TRUE, PROBABLY FALSE, FALSE.
+We asked LLM to decide whether the sentences (candidates) are TRUE, PROBABLY TRUE, PROBABLY FALSE, FALSE.

 <!-- TRUE or FALSE and in more detailed granularity -->